giuthas-speech-research-tools/nehiyawewin-asr/README.md

   - [Integrating a Finite State Transducer to Whisper](docs/FST-integration.markdown)

-At time of writing (31st August 2026), all documentation is preliminary as it has only had one set of human eys on it so far.
+At time of writing (31st August 2026), all documentation is preliminary as it has only had one set of human eyes on it so far.
 This should change within a couple of months.

 ## Package name